drewgoenner/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+    1. It solves the need to prop drill.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+    2. action is a message sent to the redux store.
+Reducers determine  how an application's state changes, and the store holds the entire state tree of an application.
+It called the 'single source of truth' because that is where everything goes to regarding state.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+    3. Component state is state stored locally in a component, application state is stored in the application.
+Component state is good for when it only has to be accessed in one place.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+    4. Redux-thunk is a middleware that lets you call an action-creator and returns a function instead of an action object.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    5. I really enjoy Redux so far.
+I like how versatile it is, and it seems like with further study could be used easily in huge projects.

 ## Project Set Up